Photo of kitten peeking its head up so you can see its ears and eyes

 Blue rabbit illustration

-Just because mice may be deadly disease vectors doesn’t mean we have to torture the little beasts in the process of getting rid of them.
-Here are three ways to humanely trap mice if your attempts at driving them out naturally didn’t work.
+Just because mice may be deadly disease vectors doesn’t mean we have to unnecessarily hurt them in the process of getting rid of them.
+Here are three ways to humanely trap mice if your attempts at driving them out didn’t work.

 1. Live-catch traps